Eryops1/phylogenetic_hotspots/README.md

 # Global hotspots of plant phylodiversity

 ## Summary
-We estimate the global patterns of plant phylogenetic diversity and endemism using species-level distribution data for 330,527 seed plant species from the World Checklist for Vascular Plants [1].
-We define phylodiversity hotspots as areas that jointly maximise species-count based indices (i.e. species richness and endemism) and standardised phylogenetic indices (i.e. standardised PD and standardised PE).
-Analysing global plant phylodiversity and identify hotspots, compare with conservation hotspots.
+A global analysis of phylogenetic diversity focused on seed plants (Spermatophyta).
+The analyses capitalises on the recently completed World Checklist of Vascular Plants [1], a publicly accessible, comprehensive taxonomic checklist of vascular plants and their geographic distributions, in conjunction with a complete phylogeny of seed plants.

+This work is currently in review with New Phytologist.

 ## Content
 This repo contains all code necessary to repeat the study.
-Since some steps include computation-intense steps (e.g. supplementing the phylogeny with TACT, calculation of standardized phylodiversity per tree), we provide some derived data files to enable skipping the data preparation steps.
+Since some steps include computation-intense steps (e.g. supplementing the phylogeny with TACT), we also provide some processed data files to enable skipping the data preparation steps.

 All analysis were done in R version 4.2.1 (R Core Team, 2022).